IBM/BluePic/Docs/OpenWhisk.md

 For `Alchemy` you will need:
 * api key - this is from your Alchemy service instance

-    *Note:* If you receive the following error message when creating your Alchemy service instance: `Only one free key is allowed per account in a 24-hour period.`, then be sure to check if you already have an Alchemy service created for your Bluemix account.
-Only one Alchemy service instance is allowed per Bluemix user Id.
-You can reuse your Alchemy key from an exsiting app without having to create a new Alchemy instance.
-This error message is misleading because you will not be able to create a new Alchemy instance in 24 hours.
+    *Note:* If you get an error message that says `Only one free key is allowed per account in a 24-hour period` when creating your Alchemy service instance, then be sure to check if you already have an Alchemy service created for your Bluemix account.
+Only one Alchemy service instance is allowed per Bluemix account.
+You can reuse your Alchemy key from an existing app without having to create a new Alchemy instance.
+This error message is misleading because you won't be able to create a new Alchemy instance in 24 hours.

 For `Weather Insights` you will need:
 * username